 The fee is waived if you are currently enrolled at one of the following institutions:

-In order to have the fee waived, you must present proof of enrollment.
+In order to have the fee waived, you must present proof of enrollment and/or residency.
 Examples of proof of enrollment include:

 - A valid (unexpired) student ID